This Policy has application to the following entities:

 Disclosure to entities in other countries

 Centuria’s registry and administration service provider for its friendly society business may perform or engage parties who are located overseas to perform certain services overseas including back-office and anti-money laundering counter-terrorism financing screening services.
 As a result, personal information collected by Centuria may be disclosed to a recipient in a foreign country.
-The countries in which such overseas recipients are likely to be located are the United Kingdom, Canada, Singapore, The Netherlands and India.
+The countries in which such overseas recipients are likely to be located are the United Kingdom, New Zealand, the United States of America, Canada, Singapore, The Netherlands and India.

 Centuria’s registry and administrative service provider is contractually required to takes reasonable steps to ensure the overseas recipients comply with the APPs.
 This is achieved by implementing contractual arrangements with overseas service providers to ensure the personal information is appropriately safeguarded and to ensure that these overseas service providers comply with the APPs.

 From time to time Centuria may wish to use your information to tell you about other products, services or special offers that we think may be of interest to you.
-Please let us know if you do not want to receive these offers by contacting us using the contact details noted below.
+Please let us know if you do not want to receive these offers by contacting us using the contact details noted below or selecting the unsubscribe option in an email.

 Quality of Information